Glorious May Recipes

 Roasted Endive with Walnut Vinaigrette

-This warm side pairs beautifully with this week’s frittata.
+This warm side pairs beautifully with this week’s frittata or risotto recipes.

 This lovely, springtime-fresh frittata can be easily served for brunch, lunch, or dinner; you choose!